mjang/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Where the pentester has limited knowledge of the internal details of the asset.
 Contrast with white box and black box testing.

+## Jump Box

+Also known as a jump host or a jump server, a jump box is a system (typically) on an internal network or a DMZ, used to access and manage devices in a separate security zone.

+Where the pentester has limited knowledge of the internal details of the asset.
+Contrast with white box and black box testing.

 ## Mobile Screen

 A mobile screen is what you see on a mobile device, such as an iPhone or an Android system.
 As